Why Female CEOs Are Outnumbered by Jeffreys: Broadsheet for June 28

 ON MY RADAR

-He cyberstalked teen girls for years—then they fought back
+He cyberstalked teen girls for years—then they fought back Wired

 A pregnant woman was shot in the stomach.
-She was charged in her baby’s death.
+She was charged in her baby’s death Washington Post

-Lizzo lands her first big beauty contract
+Lizzo lands her first big beauty contract The Cut

-Marianne Williamson won’t make you feel better about America, but you’ll feel better about yourself
+Marianne Williamson won’t make you feel better about America, but you’ll feel better about yourself Washington Post